seL4/docs/projects/sel4-tutorials/debugging-guide.md

 - compile- and run-time asserts,
 - the kernel will print out error messages when invocations fail.

-## Qemu
+## QEMU

-[Qemu](http://www.qemu.org/) is a simulator that provides software emulation of a hardware platform.
+[QEMU](http://www.qemu.org/) is a simulator that provides software emulation of a hardware platform.
 It is useful for developing and debugging embedded software when you do not have access to the target platform.
-Even if you do have the target hardware, Qemu can shorten your edit-compile-debug cycle.
+Even if you do have the target hardware, QEMU can shorten your edit-compile-debug cycle.
 Be aware that it is not cycle-accurate and cannot emulate every device, so sometimes you have no alternative than to debug on real hardware.